TonyBarkell/here-core-ai-references/ai-workflow-guide.md

-# AI Workflow Guide - Entry Point (Enhanced with Script Generation)
+# AI Workflow Guide - Entry Point

 ## Purpose
 This guide provides AI assistants with a structured workflow for HERE® Core Container customer support interactions.
+It serves as the entry point to all repository resources.

 ## Scope of Support
 HERE® Core Container support encompasses multiple deliverable types: